bruceravel/demeter/documentation/SinglePage/bugs.rst

   explain the problem.
 PNG is usually the best choice for a screenshot.
 GIF is good also.
 JPG and PDF are ok.
 TIF sucks.
   Attach this image file to your mail message directly and **DON'T** embed it in a Word or PowerPoint file before attaching it.
+Really, **DON'T** send me a Word or PowerPoint file that consists of a single image.
+I frickin' *hate* that.

 - **DO** send any output files that help explain the problem.
-Bugs reports about :demeter:`atoms` almost always require the faulty *feff.inp* file.
+Bugs reports about :demeter:`atoms` almost always require the faulty :file:`feff.inp` file.

 - **DO** use compressed archives if you must send large numbers of files.  :file:`.zip`, :file:`.tar.gz`, or :file:`.tar.bz2` are all acceptable formats for compressed archiving.

 - **DO** send a follow-up email if a lot of time has passed without a response.
-Bruce may be on travel or may have set your prior email aside and forgotten to return to it (which would explain but not justify a period of silence).
-Bruce takes bugs reports very seriously, sometimes he needs a reminder.
+I may be on travel or may have set your prior email aside and forgotten to return to it (which would explain but not justify a period of silence).
+I take bug reports very seriously, but sometimes I needs a reminder.